 Product

 The final product of any extraction process is only going to be as good as the quality of the flower that goes into it.
-Starting with high-quality, well-preserved flower is the only way to get top quality extract.
-That’s why we recommend working with Cryo Cured Live Resin Flower.
+Starting with high-quality, well-preserved flower is the only way to get top-quality extract.
+That’s why we recommend working with Cryo Cure’s Live Cured Flower.
 The flower that results from our patented process is perfectly preserved following harvest, ensuring maximum cannabinoid and terpene content remains intact before the extraction process begins.

 Equipment